matthew-brett/uob-jupyterhub/notes.md

   podPriority:
     enabled: true
   userPlaceholder:
-    # Specify three dummy user pods will be used as placeholders
+    # Specify number of dummy user pods to be used as placeholders
     enabled: true
     replicas: 250
   userPods: